 *Recordings should not be more than 6 months old.

-**If you prepare a slow section of music, be sure to also prepare a section with contrasting tempo, as well.
+**If you perform a slow section of music, also perform a section with contrasting tempo.

-Please do not send your recordings as attachments … we will not be able to open them.
+Please do not send recordings as attachments … we will not be able to open them.

 For the Final Admissions Period (3/1 and beyond): Submit All Recordings ASAP

 You may audition in whichever setting (accompanied or unaccompanied) you are most comfortable.
 We do not require piano accompaniment.